Frequently Asked Questions

 I registered online, but my payment was declined.
 What does this mean?

 Please note that payment is required for online registration.
-If your payment is declined, please contact the registration office ofthe Faculty (UFR)/School/Instituteto complete your registration.
+If your payment is declined, contact the registration office ofthe Faculty (UFR)/School/Instituteto complete your registration.

 Since 2018, the INE number has consisted of eleven characters, of which only the last two are letters.